 Juna is a place in Barmer which is now called as old Barmer.
 Juna was main city build by Bar Rao but during Rawat Bhima rule they shifted Barmer to new place where present city stands and Juna remains as ruins of past glory and old heritage.
 Juna Fort was the old palace where the rulers used to live before moving to the Barmer Fort.
 Juna Fort is located about 25 Kms from Barmer and is known for its Jain temple and old fort.
 According to inscriptions on a stone pillar near the temple, it was built in the 12th or 13th century.
 Juna is surrounded by hills and also a small lake.

 Kiradu temples are one of the major temples in Rajasthan which is majorly known as a horror spot rather than being a tourist attraction in Rajasthan.
 The temples of Kiradu are a group of temples which is also known as the Khajuraho of Rajasthan and they are famous for their ancient haunted stories.
-The temples are famous for being a favorable spot for the lovers and the temples is also has a haunted background and the stories are rally spine chilling.
-It is a faith that no people stay here after sunset nearby the temples because it is said that anyone who will stay here will turned into stones and this is the story which is also remembered as the history of the temples which are scary yet thrilling.
+The temples are famous for being a favorite spot for the lovers and the temples are also have a haunted background and the stories are really spine chilling.
+It is a faith that no people stay here after sunset nearby the temples because it is said that anyone who will stay here will turn into stones and this is the story which is also remembered as the history of the temples which are scary yet thrilling.

 Shri Nakoda Parshawnath Jain Temple in Jodhpur is one of the important temples of Jainism and considered as one of the very important place for the Jains.
 Lord Nakoda is a black colored idol with great religious significance amongst the Jains and also considered as a great pilgrimage place for them.
 The temple is located on a hillock and the view from the place is really stunning.